 What the consumers that Burger King are trying to cater to—those who have an ethical opposition to the mistreatment of animals used for food—should know is that “cage-free” hens aren’t cute, pristine white birds freely roaming in green meadows, pecking at seed and bugs until old, suspender-clad farmer Joe comes and cradles them to the butcher.

-Instead, huge amounts of cage-free chickens are let “free” in a still cramped warehouse, usually free of ventilation or any substantial cleaning; the ammonia from the massive amounts of waste that’s allowed to accumulate on the bare floors can cause breathing problems, burns and sores, and even blindness.
+The truth is, the term “cage-free” simply means that hens avoid being stuffed into the standard battery cages that are currently used across the country (according to In Defense of Animals USA, between five and eight birds are crammed in cages only 14 square inches in size).
+Instead, huge amounts of chickens are let “free” in a cramped warehouse, usually also free of ventilation or any substantial cleaning; the ammonia from the massive amounts of waste that’s allowed to accumulate on the bare floors can cause breathing problems, burns and sores, and even blindness.

-What Burger King is really promising in this regard is that they’ll phase out the use of gestation crates, widely regarded as one of the cruelest practices in factory farming.
+In regards to pork, what Burger King is promising is the phasing out of the use of gestation crates, widely regarded as one of the cruelest practices in factory farming.

 According to FarmSanctuary, “breeding sows are confined in gestation crates throughout their nearly four-month pregnancies, before being herded into similarly confining farrowing crates to give birth.
 The piglets are taken away after just two to three weeks and the process is begun again; the sow is re-impregnated and forced into a gestation crate for yet another pregnancy.
 This cycle is repeated until the sow is considered ‘reproductively spent,’ often after just two or three years in production.
 When her body becomes too broken down for efficient pig production, she is prodded onto a truck bound for slaughter.”

 It’s also important to keep in mind that Burger King is only making this pledge when it comes to its pork products and eggs.
-The chickens they use for meat, and the cows used to provide their dairy and to make their namesake staple are ignored (my jab about the Whopper at the beginning of this story doesn’t hold water, coincidentally).
+The chickens they use for meat, and the cows used to provide their dairy and to make their namesake staple are ignored (so disregard my opening statement about Whoppers, actually).

 Burger King doesn’t care about animals being treated humanely, they’re interested in making money.
-And in a time where overall meat consumption is down 10 percent since 2004, according to the U.S. Department of Agriculture, they’re savvy enough to recognize the trend and try to capitalize on it.
+In a time where overall meat consumption is down 10 percent since 2004, according to the U.S. Department of Agriculture, they’re savvy enough to recognize the trend and try to capitalize on it.

 Luckily though, awareness of these issues is on the rise, and has even hit CSUSB.